agilbert1412/StardewArchipelago/Documentation/Supported Mods.md

 This section must be an array with the **exact** names of every mod you wish to include.
 Any improperly typed mod name will be ignored.
 ![image](https://i.imgur.com/uOHtXmU.png)

-Alternatively, the [weighted settings page](https://archipelago.gg/weighted-options) is another option available to add mods to your yaml file.
-First, click the link.
-In the section titled **Game Select**, drag the slider beside **Stardew Valley** to 1.
-Next, scroll down to the secton titled **Mods**.
-There, you will find a series of checkboxes.
-Check the checkboxes beside the name of the mods that you'd like to include in your yaml file.
-Lastly, click the **export settings** button at the bottom of the page, which will download the yaml file to your computer.
-Open that yaml file in your preferred text editor, and look for the section titled **Mods**.
-Select that entire section, and copy it to your clipboard.
-Then, if you haven't already done so, open your yaml file that you'd like to include the mods in, and paste what you've just copied over into it.
-Make sure that you select over the pre-existing mods category that is included by default by the website.
-This is the most important step.
-Ensure you **save** the file to wherever you'd like to save it to.
-For good measure, open the saved file again to make sure that it saved properly.
-You've now added mods to your yaml file!

 These mods will then be included in the multiworld generation, and considered in logic.
 For example, the Magic mod includes a spell that allow a player to teleport, and, if included, teleporting can be required to reach checks.

 As previously mentioned, the generator and the StardewArchipelago client are designed and tested for a very specific version of any supported mod.
 When installing them, you must choose the correct version, or you will not be able to play.